Irish Broadcaster RTÉ Apologises for Poor Climate Coverage

 Regarding the “Countrywide” sponsorship, it insisted that sponsorship arrangements “do not impact on the editorial independence of the programme concerned.”

-While RTÉ was unable to provide a percentage breakdown, “Drivetime”, DeSmog estimates that since March 2020, it has likely broadcast around 5,000 segments, with 0.4 per cent relating to climate change.
+While RTÉ was unable to provide a percentage breakdown, DeSmog estimates that since March 2020, the show has likely broadcast around 5,000 segments, with 0.4 per cent relating to climate change.

 Commenting on the ongoing criticism of RTÉ, Dr David Robbins, Director of Dublin City University’s Centre for Climate & Society said he believed “the cock-up theory is far more likely than the conspiracy one”.